-Most of the specialist support that we commission, other than Extra Care Housing, relates to two groups: Adults with learning disabilities and/or autism and adults with mental ill health.
-We do not currently have discrete commissioning arrangements for adults with autism, but not a learning disability, at this time and our approach is to commission on an individual basis where an individual with autism has assessed eligible social care needs.
+Most of the specialist support that we commission relates to two groups: Adults with learning disabilities and/or autism and adults with mental ill health.

+We do not currently have discrete commissioning arrangements for adults with autism, but not a learning disability.
+Rather, our approach is to commission on an individual basis where an individual with autism has accessed eligible social care needs.